anand2nigam/ScratchCard/README.md

 # ScratchCard

-Implement a scratch card like Phonepe and GooglePay in native swift in a very simple way like below
+Implement a scratch card like Phonepe or GooglePay or Amazon Rewards in native swift.
+Checkout the end result below

 ![](scratch_card.gif)